 INSTALLING WOOD WALL PANELING

-Wood paneling is ideal for a wide range of different applications.
-You can use them in homes and businesses, and in a variety of positions, not just walls.
+Wood paneling is ideal for a wide range of applications.
+You can use them in homes and businesses and in a variety of positions.
 A few ideas for installations include:

 Full wall coverings are also a possibility with wood wall paneling.
 Using multiple paneling boards across a single wall adds a lot of character and warmth to a room.
 Having paneling that doesn’t quite line up with one another can add a lot of dimension as well, giving the walls the appearance that they are longer than they are.